wjys/vc16a/README.md

-# Intro to Visual Communication 001
+# Intro to Visual Communication (GAMES-UT 201-001)
-Intro to Visual Communication 001